bloomberg/memray/README.md

 ## Steps

-- Create an Issue, selecting 'Feature Request', and explain the proposed change.
+- Create an Issue, select 'Feature Request', and explain the proposed change.
 - Follow the guidelines in the issue template presented to you.
 - Submit the Issue.
 - Submit a Pull Request and link it to the Issue by including "#<issue number>" in the Pull Request summary.